tcz001/tcz001.github.io/_posts/2015-06-03-muscling-up-privacy.md

 not address disclosures based on inferences that can be drawn from released data.

 The more insidious problem in the subject of anonymity privacy is not so much whether the recipient can get access or not to the information as much as what values will constitute the information the recipient will receive.
 A general doctrine of the work presented herein is to release all the information but to do so such that the identities of the people who are the subjects of the data (or other sensitive properties found in the data) are protected.

+[Tor](https://www.torproject.org/) is now accepted as a common used tool for anonymous network, and there are theories for anonymity analysis like k-anonymity, you can find more infos from scholars and industry in [epic.org](https://epic.org/privacy/)

 ### Is browser safe enough to do cryptography?